-A guide to hiking across Triglav National Park in 5 days
+Hiking Hut to Hut across Triglav National Park in 4 days

 Triglav National Park is the largest protected area in Slovenia and covers an area of 838 square kilometers.
 This alpine wonderland encompasses a huge chunk of the Julian Alps (Julijske Alpe), which is part of the Southern Limestone Alps.
 The park’s name is derived from the highest mountain in Slovenia, Mount Triglav (2864 m).

-We hiked five days in Triglav National Park, starting at Vršič Pass (close to Kranjska Gora) and ending at Lake Bohinj.
-Because this is a thru-hike, we relied on public transit to get to the trailhead.
-See Stages 1 and 5 of this guide for transit details.
-We designed this custom itinerary across Triglav National Park to see the highlights of the Eastern Julian Alps, including the high alpine plateau of Kriških podih, Mount Triglav, the Seven Lakes Valley, Luknja pass and the fairy tale pasture around Planini pri Jezeru.
+We designed this custom hiking route across Triglav National Park to see the highlights of the Eastern Julian Alps, including the high alpine plateau of Kriških podih, Mount Triglav, the Seven Lakes Valley, Luknja pass, and the fairy tale pasture around Planini pri Jezeru.
 This hut-to-hut hike was sensational.
-It rewarded us with enchanting views of mountains, edelweiss, ibex and alpine lakes.
+It rewarded us with enchanting views of mountains, edelweiss, ibex, and alpine lakes.

-This Triglav National Park guide outlines each stage of our trek through the Julian Alps.
-It was a challenging hike, but definitely manageable, and significantly easier than our trek through the Kamnik-Savinja Alps.
+This Triglav National Park hiking guide outlines each stage of our trek across the Julian Alps.
 We’ve also included tips on how to save money, what to pack, and where to stay.
-For those that are interested in exploring Triglav National Park, but don’t have the time, or inclination to hike across the park for 5 days, check out our post: 7 amazing hikes in Slovenia,

-- Day 2: Poštarski dom na Vršiču – Pogačnikov dom na Kriških podih
+- Day 1: Vršič Pass – Pogačnikov dom na Kriških podih (9 km)

-- Day 3: Pogačnikov dom na Kriških podih – Koča na Doliču
+- Day 2: Pogačnikov dom na Kriških podih – Koča na Doliču (9.4 km)

-- Day 4: Koča na Doliču – Koča pri Triglavskih jezerih
+- Day 3: Koča na Doliču – Koča pri Triglavskih jezerih (9.1 km)

-- Day 5: Koča pri Triglavskih jezerih – Lake Bohinj
+- Day 4: Koča pri Triglavskih jezerih – Lake Bohinj (16 km)